bitrise-io/sample-axmol/docs/DevSetup.md

 ### Linux (VSCode)

 1. Run `pwsh ./setup.ps1`.
-2. Open axmol source folder with VSCode.
+2. Opegit stan axmol source folder with VSCode.
 3. Install C++, CMake extensions for VSCode.
 4. VSCode will auto prompt you to choose the toolset for building.
 Select the gcc matching with your system installed default gcc:
     ```sh